arch-of-shadow/aps-mlir/docs/TRANSPILER/HIGH_LEVEL_C_TRANSPILER_GUIDE.md

 ### Register handling

+- Every generated function now takes exactly two parameters that correspond to the values of `rs1` and `rs2` in that order.
+These appear even when a register is unused so that instruction-level call sites always have a stable signature.
-- `_irf[rsX]` reads that are only used as scalars still become value parameters named `rsX_value` with an inferred C integer type.
+- `_irf[rsX]` reads that remain scalar-only become value parameters named `rsX_value` with an inferred C integer type.
 - When an `_irf[rsX]` value participates in `_mem[...]` or `_burst_*` accesses,
-  the transpiler infers the element type and emits a pointer parameter named `rsX` (or similar) instead.
+  the transpiler infers the element type and emits a pointer parameter named `rsX` instead.
 All subsequent memory accesses are rewritten to index into that pointer, preserving the original addressing relationships.
-- Multiple register writes continue to materialise as either a scalar return or a struct, as before.
+- Multiple register writes continue to materialise as either a scalar return or a struct, but the canonical destination is `_irf[rd]`, which becomes the function's `return` value.
-- Register index arguments that never escape `_irf[...]` operations are still pruned, and shorthand aliases (`r1`, `r2`, …) reuse the inferred parameter.
+- Register index arguments that never escape `_irf[...]` operations are folded into the corresponding value parameter; the original `rs` identifiers are not emitted as standalone C parameters anymore.

 ### Arrays and memory